TWOEARS/documentation/doc/coding_style_guide.md

 ### Constants

-I don't know if we need this, but if you have constants in your function that can not be changed, you should write them completely uppercase.
+If you have constants in your function that can not be changed, you should write them completely uppercase.

 ```matlab
 TRESHOLD = 3.2;